Columbine Country Club: 1967 PGA Championship

-Notable Notes: The last 18-hole playoff to take play in a PGA Championship happened here, and it was Don January who emerged the winner.
+The second and last 18-hole playoff in a PGA Championship happened here.
 January and Don Massengale tied for the 72-hole lead at 281, one stroke better than Jack Nicklaus and third-round leader Dan Sikes.
-In the playoff, January won by two strokes with a 69.
-It was January's only win in a major (he lost the 1961 PGA Championship in a playoff).
+In the Monday playoff, January won by two strokes with a 69 for his only major title (he lost the 1961 PGA Championship in a playoff).
+The next playoff in the PGA Championship was ten years later in 1977.